Half a million California workers will get $20 minimum wage, starting today

 "It gives me a little bit more of a wiggle room," she says.

-California's minimum wage for jobs outside fast food remains $16 an hour, though employers paying under $20 an hour will likely face stiffer competition for workers.
+California's minimum wage for jobs outside fast food remains $16 an hour, though it's higher in some cities and counties.
+Employers paying under $20 an hour will likely face stiffer competition for workers.

 Delivery drivers lose jobs and smoothies are pricier

-California restaurant chain owners and franchisees say that higher wages will force them to raise prices, add automation, cut workers' hours or even close shop.
+California restaurant chain owners and franchisees say that higher labor costs will force them to raise prices, add automation, cut workers' hours or even close shop.

 In December, Pizza Hut franchisees laid off hundreds of delivery drivers ahead of the wage hike and switched to apps like Uber Eats and Door Dash, which pushes more delivery fees onto customers.